b-tm/RepData_PeerAssessment1/PA1_template.md

 ```

 Calculate and report the mean and median of the total number of steps taken per day

 ```{r}
 MeanMedian <- dayTot %>% summarize(mean   = mean(DaySteps), median = median(DaySteps))
 print(MeanMedian)

 ```

-What is the average daily activity pattern?
+## What is the average daily activity pattern?
-Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

 ```{r}
 dataAvg <- Rawdata[complete.cases(Rawdata),]